fanhuan/AAF/README.md

 AAF (Alignment and Assembly Free)
 ===

 This is a package for constructing phylogeny without doing alignment or assembly.
+For instruction on usage, check out aafUserManual.doc.

 If you need to cite AAF: Fan H, Ives A, Surget-Groba Y, Cannon C (2015).
 An assembly and alignment-freemethod of phylogeny reconstruction from next-generation sequencing data, BMCGenomics 16:522
 ##Installation